-The school is on a challenging site at the top of a steep hill with a number of steps leading to the entrance.
+The academy is on a challenging site at the top of a steep hill with a number of steps leading to the entrance.
 However, there is slope access and improvements to the building have been made to make it more wheel chair friendly.
 We have disabled toilet facilities and a shower room.
 There is a sun shelter in the playground.
 We have accommodated a number of physically disabled pupils in the past and endeavour to make appropriate adjustments and arrangements.

 Advice and funding to support pupils with physical needs is gained from the Local Authority.
+Please visit our website to view our Accessibility Plan and Equality and Diversity Policy.

-7. What are the arrangements for consulting parents of pupils with special educational needs?
+- 7. What are the arrangements for consulting parents of pupils with special educational needs?
 How will be I involved in the education of my child/young person?

-See Question 3b,e and g

-8. What are the arrangements for consulting young people with SEND and involving them in their education?
+See Question 3b,e and g - 8.
+What are the arrangements for consulting young people with SEND and involving them in their education?